Analysis of common opinions, myths and misconceptions about whether to warm up the engine. Unverified arguments. Some sound advice on the topic.

 Psychological moment or sixth sense

 Many motorists fundamentally never start moving without warming up the engine.
+This is a basic skill.
 In spite of everything - neither the season of the year, nor the ambient temperature, nor anything else.
 They simply cannot, on a psychological level, start driving on a cold engine, even if it works fine.
 These have only one problem.
 It lies in the fear that excessive heating harms the engine, which "experts" on sofas often do not hesitate to talk about.

 If you haven't heard of this, here's the information.
 "Experts" say that while the engine is warming up at idle, it wears out many times more intensively than when driving in a cold one.
 This is justified by the fact that, supposedly, at idle, insufficient pressure is created by the oil pump, which means that the lubricant does not reach the upper parts of the motor.
 In fact, this is nonsense, and you should not believe in this.